Designs with materials from CLIP STUDIO ASSETS

 Presentation

 Hello!
 Welcome, I'm Aria.
-On this occasion we meet here to explore the possibilities offered by the use of the image materials that we find in CLIP STUDIO ASSETS to make wonderful designs such as creating collages or simply as a complementary tool to decorate an illustration.
+On this occasion we're here to explore the possibilities offered by using the image materials found in CLIP STUDIO ASSETS to make wonderful designs such as creating collages or simply as a complementary tool to decorate an illustration.

 Without further ado...
 Let's get started!!